test

 Stencils: Vintage Crock Numbers HERE

 While I did intentionally paint the pot in two colours, the chipping was a happy accident!
-Here’s how to do it with intention:
+Here’s how to create this look:

 .

-- Add a paint resist, such as wax to areas of the pot.
+2. Add a paint resist, such as Furniture Wax to areas of the pot.

 Fun, right?!